Goodwater Healthcare Center

 Net patient revenue Info Net patient revenue — what the home actually collects for resident care, after contractual allowances, bad debt and discounts are subtracted from its gross charges (CMS cost report, Worksheet G-3).
 It covers resident care only; money the home earns from other sources is shown separately as "Other income."

-$6.4M Rank #123 / 135Revenue — State benchmarkedThis home is ranked 123rd out of 135 homes in Alabama.
+$6.4M Rank #123 / 131Revenue — State benchmarkedThis home is ranked 123rd out of 131 homes in Alabama for Revenue.
 Shows this facility's annual revenue compared to the Alabama average.
-Higher revenue generally means more resources for staffing and capital — read alongside Payroll %.Ranking totals vary by category as each rank only includes facilities that report data for that metric.
-Homes missing that data point aren't included in the ranking.Click the rank badge to see the full State ranking.Click here to see the full State ranking.
+Higher revenue generally means more resources for staffing and capital — read alongside Payroll %.Facilities with the same value for a metric share the same rank.
+Rankings are based only on facilities in Alabama that report data for that category.
+Facilities without available data are excluded from the ranking.Click the rank badge to see the full State ranking.Click here to see the full State ranking.

 Net patient income Info Net patient income: net patient revenue minus the home's total operating expenses.
 A positive figure means it earns more from resident care than it spends to deliver it; a negative figure means the opposite.
 It excludes non-operating "other income."